spr-networks/barely-ap/README.md

 This is barely an implementation of a WiFi 802.11 Access Point, using Scapy.

-It can run virtuall with mac80211_hwsim or on interfaces in monitor mode.
+It can run virtually with mac80211_hwsim or on real, actual radio interfaces in monitor mode sending physical signals.

 It has also been used with socat to relay wifi frames over tcp sockets.